What is Cognitive Behavioural Therapy?

 CBT is a way of talking about events, situations, people and the way we think about or perceive them.
 It also examines how actions affect thoughts and feelings.
 It may help to break down problems into smaller parts to become aware of the effect on daily life.

-What problems can be helped?
+What problems can be helped with CBT?

 Using CBT we offer help for problems such as: